All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Façade; (right) details showing the dragon of the Boncompagni

 The second palace Vasi had in mind is Palazzo Boncompagni Corcos.
 In the second half of the XVIth century the Jews living in the Papal State, in addition to laws forcing them to live in restricted areas in Rome and Ancona, had to face a strong pressure aimed at converting them.
-In 1582 Solomon Corcos, a rich Jew, abandoned his faith and his name and became Gregorio Boncompagni after the name of Pope Gregory XIII Boncompagni.
+In 1582 Solomon Corcos, a rich Jew, abandoned his faith and became Gregorio Boncompagni after the name of Pope Gregory XIII Boncompagni.
 His heirs built in the XVIIth century an elegant palace in Piazza dell'Orologio.
 The palace is decorated with many dragons, the heraldic symbol of the Boncompagni and its interior has some fine paintings by Carlo Cesi.

 The Chariot of Sun - ceiling by Carlo Cesi (ca 1660); it brings to mind a famous painting by Guido Reni